Virtual data room examples: what they look like and how to pick one

 Google Drive as a makeshift free VDR

-Some founders use Google Drive or Dropbox for this and call it a data room.
+Some businesses use Google Drive or Dropbox for this and call it a data room.
 It's free, it works for basic file organization, and everyone knows how to use it.
 The honest downside: no view analytics, no NDA gating, no watermarking, no way to revoke a link after someone's already copied the files, and no per-document permissions.
-If your process is casual - sharing a deck with a friend who's an angel - Google Drive is fine.
+If your process is casual, sharing a deck with a friend who's an angel, Google Drive is fine.
 If you're in a formal process with a VC or a strategic buyer, it's not a serious tool for the job.

 Free virtual data rooms comparison.